 Nothing will get your cover letter thrown in the recycling bin faster than giving the wrong company name.

-- Don't write a generic template of a cover letter.
+• Don't use a generic pre-written template of a cover letter.
 It's important to be tailored specifically to the role you're applying for.

-- Don't repeat the same information from your resume when writing a cover letter.
-Cover letters should involve additional evidence as to why you are the ideal match for the role.
+• Don't repeat the same information from your resume when writing a cover letter.
+It should involve additional evidence as to why you are the ideal match for the role.

-- Don't utilize a standard greeting; try to find out who the hiring manager is and address them directly.
+• Don't utilize a impersonal greeting; try to find out who the hiring manager is and address them directly.

-- Don't include information that isn't relevant.
-Make sure that you don't incline any information that doesn't add anything to your application and could potentially damage your chances of getting hired.
+• Don't include information that isn't relevant.
+Make sure that you don't incline any information that doesn't add anything to your application.
+As it could potentially damage your chances of getting hired.

 By avoiding these common mistakes when composing the cover letter, you'll be able to present yourself in the best feasible light and have a better chance of getting an interview!